gavv/signal-estimator/README.md

 * **Measure hardware + software + network latency of streaming setup**

-   Connect PC audio output to audio input of first DUT (Device Under Test, e.g. another computer).
-Connect audio output of second DUT to PC audio input.
+   Connect audio output of PC to audio input of first DUT (Device Under Test, e.g. another computer).
+Connect audio output of second DUT to audio input of PC.
 Run software that reads audio input on first DUT, sends it to second DUT, and writes to its audio output.

    Measured loopback latency (bold red) will give you output + input latency of PC sound card (which you can measure separately and subtract) + output + input latency of DUT sound cards (which you can also measure separately) + latency of software running on DUTs + latency of network.